-The broader Western Highway Project is being implemented to deliver key benefits to the community, freight industry and the State.
+The Western Highway Project is being implemented to deliver key benefits to the community, freight industry and the State.
 These drivers form key aspects of Victorian Government transport policies, as well as the VicRoads operating charter as set out in the Transport Integration Act 2010.

-When the last of the duplication of the Hume Highway between Melbourne and Sydney due to be finished in mid 2013 with the completion of the Holbrook Bypass, the Western Highway will be the busiest un-duplicated national highway link in Australia in terms of interstate freight movements (WHAC Committee Report, SKM 2007).
+When the last of the duplication of the Hume Highway between Melbourne and Sydney is completed, due to be finished in mid 2013 with the completion of the Holbrook Bypass, the Western Highway will be the busiest un-duplicated national highway link in Australia in terms of interstate freight movements (WHAC Committee Report, SKM 2007).

-This chapter expands on the key policy documents which define the need for this Project, which are consistent with the drivers for the broader Project.
+This chapter expands on the key policy documents which define the need for this Project, which are consistent with the drivers for the broader duplication of the Western Highway between Ballarat and Stawell.